pniewiejski/learn-io-polling/README.md

 Ok.
 So from the programmer perspective, `epoll` can work in two ways: **edge-triggered** or a **level-triggered** interface.
 This will become important later on.
-We also get information that it scales well.
+We also get information that it _"scales well"_.
 Spoiler alert ⚠️ - when it comes to monitoring large number of file descriptors, `epoll` will perform much better than `poll(2)` or `select(2)`.

 ## API

-To use `epoll` remember to include the `<sys/epoll.h>` header.
+In order to use `epoll` API, remember to include the `<sys/epoll.h>` header.

 #### `epoll_create` and `epoll_create1`